-Love it or hate it, PPC advertising is a continuously changing landscape.
+Love it or hate it, Google Ads advertising is a continuously changing landscape.
 Ads that converted well last month might flop this month, and it isn’t uncommon for previously successful campaigns to start to degrade as time goes on.
-Active maintenance is your best bet against poor PPC performance.
-If your PPC campaigns have stopped getting results, there are several strategies you can use to boost your conversion rate and revitalize your campaigns.
+Active maintenance is your best bet against poor Google Ads performance.
+If your Google Ads campaigns have stopped getting results, there are several strategies you can use to boost your conversion rate and revitalize your campaigns.

 Strengthen Your CTAs